-If you’re coming to Lisbon on a cruise, you’ll arrive at one of three cruise docks: Santa Apolónia, Jardim do Tabaco, both 1 km east of the city’s main attractions, or Alcântara about 3km to the west of the city centre.
+If you’re coming to Lisbon on a cruise, you’ll arrive at one of three cruise docks: Santa Apolónia, Jardim do Tabaco, both 1km east of the city’s main attractions, or Alcântara about 3km to the west of the city centre.

 While some cruises provide shuttle services between the cruise dock and the city centre, others leave guests free to find their way into Lisbon.

 Both cruise docks usually have taxi ranks whenever a ship arrives, and you can return by the same means.
 There are also hop-on hop-off buses waiting for you, as well as tuk tuks, since these vehicles have become popular among tourists in Lisbon.